open-horizon/examples/edge/evtstreams/cpu2evtstreams/PolicyRegister.md

 # Using the CPU To IBM Event Streams Service with Deployment Policy

-Follow the steps in this page to create your own CPU To IBM Event Streams Edge Service.
+Follow the steps on this page to deploy CPU To IBM Event Streams Edge Service using deployment policy.

-## Preconditions for Developing Your Own Service

 1. If you have not already done so, complete the steps in these sections: